Virtual classroom guide

 1. Click on the link given to you beforehand.

-3. Test your headphones in the dedicated area.
+3. Test your headphones and your camera in the dedicated area.

 4. It is important to mute your microphone after testing it.
 You can click on the microphone icon to mute it before requesting to enter the virtual classroom.

-5. Click on the top-right button reading "Request Entry".
+5. Click on the bottom-right button reading "Join now".

 6. Follow the instructions given to you.